Hamunii/Scratch-LiveStream/README.md

 # Scratch Live Stream Project v1.0
-WARNING: You shall never share the link to your project!
+WARNING: You should never share a link to your project!

 This is a scratch project designed to be played on https://turbowarp.org.
 This project is not allowed on the scratch website because it breaks a lot of rules.